-[Unless that rule is suspended, the resolution is sent to the Rules Committee, which may in turn refer it to another committee or back to the full House.
-If the rule is suspended, the following dialog may occur.]
+[Unless that rule is suspended, the resolution is sent to the Rules Committee, which in turn may refer it to another committee or back to the full House.
+If tion.]

 Member: I move the adoption of House Resolution 372.
-[Proceeds to explain resolution 1

-The gentleman offers and moves the adoption of House Resolution 372.
-The question is on the motion.
+[Proceeds to explain resoluquestion is on the motion.
 Those in favor signify by saying aye; opposed vote no. The resolution is adopted (or lost).